yearn/yearn-devdocs/docs/partners/yvtokens-as-collateral.md

 ### Split fees with Yearn

-Yearn's fee sharing [partner program](https://docs.yearn.finance/partners/introduction) allows you to earn up to 50% of the fees generated on your users' TVL every month.
+Yearn's fee-sharing partner [program](https://docs.yearn.finance/partners/introduction) allows you to earn up to 50% of the fees generated on your users' TVL every month.
 We are in this together.

 ### They’re ERC20 compatible

-yvToken are [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) compatible (like any other commonly expected token), there is no code security overhead for developers to implement any yvToken as a new option for collateral
+yvTokens are [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) compatible (like any other commonly expected token), there is no code security overhead for developers to implement any yvToken as a new option for collateral

 ### They’re almost 100% liquid